Information and FAQs for the Diploma in Geriatric Medicine (DGM) examination.

 DGM regulations and syllabus 2015

-The DGM regulations, syllabus and application form for 2015 can be accessed below.
+The DGM regulations, syllabus and application form for 2015 can be accessed from this page.

 Candidates paying by credit or debit card can send their completed application forms to email@example.com.
 Candidates using alternative methods of payment should print their forms and send them to the address below: